 Research Methods in History enables students to learn the techniques of historical research.
 Students also learn the basic principles of historiography to understand how historians have understood history and how they develop arguments that fit into a scholarly conversation.
 This class is suitable for anyone who wants to learn how to find information in all its hiding places and learn how historians draw meaning from it.
 The course could be especially relevant to students in English, Religion, Philosophy, or the social sciences.
 HIST280 must be passed with a final grade of "C" or higher before a student may take HIST499 (Senior Thesis).

 HIST 300 -- Eras in American History -- 3 credits (every Fall)

 This course provides students the opportunity to study a definite chronological period in American history.
 Students will be able to gain more insight into the complexities of historical change by assessing the political, social, and economic factors that affected specific decades or eras.
 This class is intended to provide more detail and analysis regarding those topics than can be gained during a survey course.
 Under different subtitles the course may be repeated for credit.
-Possible topics include: The 1960s, The Civil War, and The Roaring 20s.
+Possible topics include: The 1960s, The Civil War, The Roaring 20s, and America Now.

 HIST 400 -- Studies in U.S. History -- 3 credits (even year Spring)

 This course provides the opportunity for the intensive study of United States history.
 Under different subtitles, the course may be repeated for credit.
 Possible topics include: Women's History, History of Religion and Politics, and History of Immigration in the United States.

 HIST 410 -- History of Kansas and the Great Plains -- 3 credits (odd year Spring)

 This course informs students about the development of the state of Kansas.
 It provides information about the geography, history, and character of Kansas as well as its role in the larger region of the American great plains.